Why Are Poinsettias The Official Christmas Flower?

 The blooms were referred to as the “Flowers of the Holy Night.”

-According to this legend, this was how the plant we know as poinsettia became associated with Christmas
+This was how the plant we know as poinsettia became associated with Christmas.

-To discover the rest of the story, we need to transport you to the 19th century United States and introduce you to a man named Joel Roberts Poinsett
+To discover the rest of the story, we turn to the 19th century United States and a man named Joel Roberts Poinsett.

 2. Joel Roberts Poinsett and The Adoption of The Poinsettia Name